 - 1. Pedestal must not be located under drip eave of building or where sliding snow could impact pedestal. - 2.
 Meter pedestal must be installed so the utility service cable pull and terminating section shall be lockable, and restricted to Avista use only. - 3.
 Meter pedestal must have corrosion inhibitor on aluminum connections. - 4.
 Meter pedestal must be kept clear for maintenance access. - 5.
 Meter pedestal must have plumb installation with the meter facing away if located within 5 feet of the structure. - 6.
-Use only the off-center knockouts in the bottom of the meter socket.
+The utility service conduit shall terminate in the knockout that best accommodates utility conductor routing to line-side terminals and avoids the neutral lug.
+This is typically an off-center knockout for most meter bases.
+Customer load side connections shall not encumber or interfere with Avista line side connections.
+Customer must confirm the location of conduit terminations with an Avista Construction Representative prior to installation to avoid rework.

 A 200A meter pedestal shall be two 2-inch rigid steel pipes (with threaded steel caps) embedded in concrete with unistrut cross members for attaching the meter and disconnect enclosure.
-Spacing between rigid steel pipes shall not exceed 3-feet; provide additional pipes as necessary.
+Meter pedestals 400A and above may require 3-inch rigid steel pipes-verify with Avista representative.
+Spacing between rigid steel pipes shall not exceed 5-feet; provide additional pipes as necessary.